Health Library

 The metatarsals are the bones in the forefoot just behind the toes.
 Most fractures are due to one specific acute injury.
 Stress fractures, although rare in children, can occur from repetitive overuse or stress, as seen in athletes, runners or people taking up new activities that involve being on their feet a lot.

-For fractures of the metatarsals, immobilization comes in the form of a cast, boot or hard sole shoe.
-These often require four weeks or more to heal.
-Depending on which metatarsal is broken, your child may need crutches for walking, but most metatarsal fractures are treated with full weight bearing permitted.
+For fractures of the metatarsals, the foot is immobilized in a cast, boot or hard-soled shoe.
+These fractures often require four weeks or more to heal.
+Depending on which metatarsal is broken, a child may need crutches for walking, but most metatarsal fractures are treated with full weight bearing permitted.

 Closed Treatment of Tibial Shaft Fractures (Lower Leg)

 The tibia is the large shin bone located below the knee.
-This bone can be broken by an injury that takes significant force, such as in football, but can also be broken in a toddler by a simple fall.
-It is one of the slowest bones to heal and can take four to 16 weeks to heal.
+This bone can be broken by an injury that takes significant force, such as in football, but it can also be broken in a toddler by a simple fall.
+It is one of the slowest bones to heal and can take one to four months to heal.

-If the fracture is displaced, a manipulation is usually done with sedation or pain medication.
-Your child is then placed in a long leg cast.
+If the fracture is displaced, manipulation is usually done with sedation or pain medication.
+The child is then placed in a long leg cast.
 It is important for the cast to be above the knee to keep the tibia from moving since it forms part of the knee joint.
-Usually the patient uses crutches or a wheelchair for the first several weeks and must keep weight off the leg.
-Tibia fractures in toddlers are typically stable and children are allowed to bear weight immediately if pain allows.
+Usually, the patient uses crutches or a wheelchair for the first several weeks and must keep weight off the leg.
+Tibia fractures in toddlers are typically stable.
+Children are allowed to bear weight immediately if pain allows.
 Once the fracture starts to heal and new bone is present, the patient is allowed to bear weight.
-Frequently the cast is changed to a below-knee cast, allowing the knee to move and giving the patient more mobility.
+Frequently, the cast is changed to a below-knee cast, allowing the knee to move and giving the patient more mobility.

 If the initial fracture is displaced, X-rays are taken frequently to assure the alignment has been maintained in the cast.
 Angles can be measured on the X-rays to confirm satisfactory alignment of the fracture.
-Often the position is not perfect, but future growth will usually correct any offset and give excellent results.
+Often the position is not perfect, but future growth will usually correct any offset.

 Closed Treatment of Metacarpal Fractures (Hand)

 A large degree of angulation, or displacement, can be accepted without compromising the function of the hand.
-The patient needs to be aware that the prominence of the knuckle may be lost after the fracture heals.
 Casting may be needed for four to six weeks.

 Buckle Fractures